coalesceio/Streams-and-Task-Nodes/README.md

 * [Iceberg Options](#iceberg-table-options)
 * [Scheduling Options](#iceberg-task-scheduling-options)

-Go to the node and select the **Config tab** to see the Node Properties,Iceberg Options.
+Go to the node and select the **Config tab** to see the Node Properties,Iceberg Options and Scheduling Options.

 <h3 id="iceberg-table-node-properties">Iceberg table with task node properties</h3>